KygoSkyrus/skychat/NOTES.md

 -- CONCLUSION: if you r going with client than set rules for every user like the user can get and modify his own data only,

+## FIREBASE finding
+### IMPORTANT NOTE: whenever you try to add orderBy make sure that indexing is enabled in firestore

+- ALWAYS in your app add how the app works,,
+- in this one , on any corner show the feature your provide , like security, functionalities etc

 #### PRIORITY
-- whenever a request is declined,, set the selectedusertochat to undef so that that the request should not be kept showing
-- when user declines a request, the person is removed from request list,, and, now when the sender will send msg again to this user than the msgs will not be sent to receiver as the sender already has the receievrr as the connection,,NEED SOLUTION
+- when user declines a request, the person is hidden from request list bcz the messages are deleetd till then,, and, now when that person sends msg again to the user than the msgs will not be sent to receiver(will not be shown in req list in realtime, and will need to refresh to load that msg) as the sender already has the receievrr as the connection,,NEED SOLUTION

 ### Edge cases:
 - can user send himself texts?

-## IMPORTANT NOTE:whenever you try to add orderBy make sure that indexing is enabled in firestore

-# done
-- make sure username is unique

-# NOTE : connection are only made when user sends someone a text
-- ALWAYS in your app add how the app works,,
-- in this one , on any corner show the feature your provide , like security, functionalities etc

 # MANAGING FREQUENT DB Calls